 - 1/2 Tablespoon Dried Oregano

 - 1/2 Pound Italian Sausage casings removed.
 We prefer sweet here.

 - 2 Large Eggs lightly beaten

 - 2 1/2 Pounds Ground Beef 80/20

 - 32 ounces Keto Spaghetti Sauce

 - Preheat oven to 475 F and line 2 baking sheets with parchment paper.

-- Add minced garlic (6 cloves), dried oregano (1/2 tablespoon), and crushed pepper flakes (a pinch) and cook until garlic is fragrant, about 1 minute.
+- Heat olive oil in a large pan over medium-high heat until shimmering.
+Add onions and cook until soft, 6-7 minutes.
+Add minced garlic, dried oregano, and crushed pepper flakes and cook until garlic is fragrant, about 1 minute.

 - Place onions/garlic mixture in a large bowl.
-Add grated parmesan cheese (1 cup) and incorporate it with your hands.
-Add Italian sausage (1/2 Pound), eggs (2 large lightly beaten), ground beef (2 1/2 Pounds), and salt (1 1/2 teaspoon), and knead until ingredients are well incorporated.
+Add grated parmesan and combine using your hands.
+Add Italian sausage, eggs, ground beef, and salt and knead until ingredients are well incorporated.